 How has your practice been going?
 You are on your way to becoming a “Master at drawing from concealment”!
-By practicing the steps taught so far (read part one here) and progressively adding these new skill drills and those to come, the techniques necessary to safely and effectively draw your gun from within your clothing will begin to come naturally and your confidence will grow.
+By practicing the steps taught so far (read part one here) and progressively adding these new skill drills on pulling your gun from the holster, and those to come, the techniques necessary to safely and effectively draw your gun from within your clothing will begin to come naturally and your confidence will grow.

-Repetition is key and odds are you have found a “go-to” holster.
-The one you wear most often if not all of the time.
+Odds are you have found a “go-to” holster, the one you wear most often if not all of the time.
 This is where the idea, same gun, same holster, every day comes in.
 When you find that holster you love, you get used to the draw and become very proficient at it.
 You are performing the same movements every day committing them to memory.
 This lessens the number of changing variables you potentially may have to deal with.
 You will always have to think about clearing your clothing as you will be wearing different outfits.
 However, your draw becomes routine.
 Importantly, the more variety of holsters you use will regularly require ongoing practice and training.

 Technique For The Pull